kizunanocoin/docs/docs/integration-guides/key-management.md

     * If the request times out, then the send may or may not have gone through.
     * Most exchange "double withdraw" issues are caused by naive error-handling routines which re-issue the send request without the `"id"` parameter.
     * The `"id"` field is local to your nano\_node instance and does not offer protection when sent to different instances of nano\_node that manage the same seed.
-    * As previously mentioned, having a seed loaded in multiple online nano_node is strongly discouraged.
+    * As previously mentioned, having a seed loaded in multiple online kizukizn_node is strongly discouraged.
     * If managing more than 1000 accounts, building a separate system for managing keys and accounts externally is recommended

 ---

-Below is a sample command to send 1 $nano$ from `nano_3e3j5tkog48pnny9dmfzj1r16pg8t1e76dz5tmac6iq689wyjfpi00000000` to `nano_16odwi933gpzmkgdcy9tt5zef5ka3jcfubc97fwypsokg7sji4mb9n6qtbme`.
+Below is a sample command to send 1 $nano$ from `kizn_3e3j5tkog48pnny9dmfzj1r16pg8t1e76dz5tmac6iq689wyjfpi00000000` to `kizn_16odwi933gpzmkgdcy9tt5zef5ka3jcfubc97fwypsokg7sji4mb9n6qtbme`.

 ##### Request Example